adyluna/adyluna/README.md

   <p>
   My name is Ady, and I'm 27 years old. <br>
-  I'm a biologist and Web Developer in career transition,
+  I'm a biologist and Web Developer,
-    currently studying web development at Trybe.<br>
+    currently studying at Trybe school.<br>
   Nice to meet you!

   My Linkedin: https://www.linkedin.com/in/ady-leite/